victorbiga/engineering-management/README.md

 * [44 engineering management lessons](http://www.defmacro.org/2014/10/03/engman.html) from the cofounder of RethinkDB.
 Very high-level, a pretty good summary.
 * [21 management things I learned at Imgur](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)
 * [The Rands Test](http://randsinrepose.com/archives/the-rands-test/), Rands in Repose.
 The equivalent of [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) for management.
+* [What are the signs that you have a great manager?](https://news.ycombinator.com/item?id=20230133) : great discussion on Hacker News
+  * A great manager is at the service of their team.
+  * You don't really notice a great manager.
+  * Communicate context as high level and as complete as possible.

 ## Tools